sanger-pathogens/chado-tools/README.md

 If the tests all pass, install:

     python3 setup.py install

+## Alternative installations

-Alternatively, you can install the program from the *Python Package Index (PyPI)* using the command
+You can install the program from the *Python Package Index (PyPI)* using the command

     pip install chado-tools